inmanta/inmanta-core/docs/platform_developers/developer_getting_started.rst

 #####################

 The next step is to set the sources of your project so that it knows, where to get its required modules from.
+If you only use opensource modules as provided by Inmanta, you can skip this step.

 1. Find the module you want to work on
 2. Copy the SSH URL of the repo